 The Denison Service Orientation (DSO) is an intense direct-service experience designed to help incoming students adjust to college, build strong friendships, and realize the possibilities available to them at Denison.

-Approximately 24 students in the Class of 2018 will travel to Washington D.C. for a service experience related to homelessness, hunger and HIV/AIDS issues.
-During the program participants will engage in leadership training, group building, issues education and direct service.
-Three upper-class student leaders and a faculty/staff leader will provide guidance for the group.
+A small group of entering students will travel to Washington D.C. for a service experience related to homelessness and hunger or engage in service in Denison’s surrounding communities.
+During the programs participants will engage in leadership training, group building, issues education and direct service.
+Three upper-class student leaders and a faculty/staff leader will provide guidance for the group traveling to Washington; two upper-class student leaders will provide guidance for the Newark trip.

 Service-Learning is an important area of emphasis at Denison University.
 Whether you have had previous service experience or not, the Denison Service Orientation (DSO) is a great way to begin your transition to life at Denison, making new friends within the rewarding context of community service.
 Participants in DSO must be willing to work cooperatively, join in group discussions and be actively involved in the work we'll be doing.

-Participants will arrive at Denison on August 16th, depart for Washington on August 18th and return to the campus on August 22nd in time to transition to the general August Orientation, beginning August 24th.
+Participants will arrive at Denison on August 16th, depart for either Washington or Newark on August 18th and return to the campus on August 22nd in time to transition to the general August Orientation, beginning August 24th.

 Here's what we'll do:

-Explore and reflect upon homelessness, hunger, and HIV/AIDS issues.
+- Explore and reflect upon homelessness, hunger, and other social issues.

-Eat, sleep, learn and play together as a cohesive group of service-oriented people experiencing the sights and sounds of our Capitol.
+- Eat, sleep, learn and play together as a cohesive group of service-oriented people.

 Join DSO this fall!
 Please complete the application.
 The deadline is June 2, 2014.